ProgrammingBlockchain/ProgrammingBlockchain/hiddenbitcoin_key_storage_hd_wallet.md

 Couple of notes:
 * Ideally the seed keys are never used.
 It is a better practice if you start iterating through the keys with the getters of the safe.
-* For handling stealth payments the scan and the spend keys are the same, since we can trust
+* For handling stealth payments the scan and the spend keys are the same, since we can trust.

+## White box